Olical/sentinel/REDME.md

 # Sentinel

 This program, when configured correctly, will watch your source files and run them through other programs when they are modified.
-It is intended for LESS and JavaScript files although can be set up to run anything you want.
+It is intended for [LESS](http://lesscss.org/) and JavaScript files although can be set up to run anything you want.
+Sentinel is built to run on [node.js](http://nodejs.org/).

 ## Licence